runbookai/runbook-mcp-server/README.md

 - Run ops runbooks (e.g., deploy a service, upgrade a Kubernetes cluster)
 - Run manual test plans (e.g., create a new EC2 instance, ssh into the instance, and run the integration test there).

-Please see the demo video!
+Please watch the demo video below to understand how it works!

 ![demo](./assets/images/demo.gif)